Affiliated Professor in African and African American Studies

 Bruno Carvalho works on cities as lived and imagined spaces.
 He studies relationships between cultural practices and urbanization, specializing on Brazil from the eighteenth century onward.
 Carvalho’s interdisciplinary approaches bridge history, literary analysis, and urban studies.
 Often, he investigates how socio-cultural processes of the past converge in and with the present.
 He is writing a book on different ways in which people imagined the future of cities over the past two centuries or so.
 A Rio de Janeiro native, Carvalho received his Ph.D. in Romance Languages and Literatures at Harvard University (2009) and taught at Princeton University between 2009-2018.

-Carvalho has written numerous articles, and is the author of the award-winning Porous City: A Cultural History of Rio de Janeiro (a revised Brazilian edition is forthcoming).
+Carvalho has written numerous articles and essays.
+He is the author of the award-winning Porous City: A Cultural History of Rio de Janeiro, published in Brazil in a revised and expanded edition.
 He co-organized a critical edition in Portuguese of United States constitutional documents, which circulated in Brazil and played a role in independence movements (O Livro de Tiradentes: Transmissão atlântica de ideias políticas no século XVIII, 2013).
 Carvalho is also editor of Portuguese Literary and Cultural Studies: The Eighteenth Century, and co-editor of Occupy All Streets: Olympic Urbanism and Contested Futures in Rio de Janeiro (2016), Essays on Hilda Hilst: Between Brazil and World Literature (2018), and of the book series Lateral Exchanges, on historical and contemporary issues in design and the built environment.

 At Harvard, Carvalho is Co-Director of the Harvard Mellon Urban Initiative, a member of the Faculty Advisory Committees on Ethnicity, Migration, Rights, and in the Brazil Studies Program, as well as a Faculty Affiliate of the Afro-Latin American Research Institute, the Center for the Environment, the Graduate School of Design, and the Weatherhead Center for International Affairs.